 Part V - Birth of a Film Composer

 Although Ifukube was certainly ready, willing and able to make the move from Sapporo to the huge metropolis of Tokyo, there was a problem.
-Douglas MacArthur's General Headquarters enforced tight restrictions on movement in and out of the capital, especially if you did not have established family or business connections there.
+Douglas MacArthur's Occupation enforced tight restrictions on movement in and out of the capital, especially if one did not have established family or business connections there.
 Because Ifukube had no significant ties to Tokyo, he was not allowed into city limits to set up a home base for his family.
 Notwithstanding, Hayasaka was determined to get his friend as close to Tokyo as possible; he had a friend who owned a vacant villa in the Kujira neighborhood in the mountainous area of Nikko, Tochigi, which is located about 130 kilometers to the north of Tokyo.
 With Hayasaka's help, Ifukube made arrangements to rent the villa and, on August 16, the Ifukube family left Sapporo (an exact year after MacArthur's arrival in Japan) to make an attempt at a new life on the main Japanese island of Honshu.

 Not long after moving into the rather spartan mountain villa, Ifukube received a surprise communication.
 "About four days after I arrived (in Nikko), Toyotaka Komiya contacted me.
 He'd become president of (the) Tokyo (School of Music) [...] and he asked me to teach at his university.
 I told him I had no teaching credentials, but he said his approval as university president was sufficient."

 Komiya (1884 - 1966), a specialist in German literature and a former protégé of the celebrated writer Soseki Natsume, had just become president of the school in January of that year.
-Feeling that the Japanese music world would experience dramatic changes in the postwar period, Komiya wanted to create a new position at the school specifically for Ifukube; since Ifukube was seen as a break-away from the rigid adherence to music in the Austro-German tradition in Japan's musical academia, Komiya determined that Ifukube, with his ecclectic expertise in Japanese, Russian and French music, could offer a fresh perspective to the next generation of Japanese composers.
+Feeling that the Japanese music world would experience dramatic changes in the postwar period, Komiya wanted to create a new position at the school specifically for Ifukube; since Ifukube was seen as a break-away from the rigid adherence to music in the Austro-German tradition in Japan's old guard musical academia, Komiya determined that Ifukube, with his ecclectic expertise and interest in Japanese, Russian and French music, could offer a fresh perspective to the next generation of Japanese composers.

 Indeed, the offer to teach music at an established institution was tempting; really, as this opportunity would allow Ifukube to begin planting roots in Tokyo, it was an invitation he could not refuse, regardless of how impractical and time-consuming the commute between Nikko and Tokyo would be.
 Ifukube accepted Komiya's offer.

 Ifukube began working at the Tokyo School of Music* immediately in September as a part-time assistant lecturer in orchestration.
 Once a week he would take a crowded Tobu Railway train from Nikko to Tokyo, teach at the university and commute back again, all in the same day.
-Coming back home to Nikko was especially uncomfortable: after a long day of giving instruction, Ifukube would take the last train of the day back north and, for the majority of the journey, the train would be so crowded that the steadfast composer usually had to ride standing.
-He would arrive home fairly late at night and recalled having to walk from the train station back to the villa in almost complete darkness: there were no street lights in Kujira at the time.
+Coming back home to Nikko was especially uncomfortable: After a long day of giving instruction, Ifukube would take the last train of the day back north and, for the majority of the journey, the train would be so crowded that the steadfast composer usually had to ride standing.
+He would arrive home late at night and recalled having to walk from the station back to the villa in almost complete darkness: There were no street lights in Kujira at the time.
 Ifukube once remarked that he was able to tolerate such an arduous situation due to the toughness he developed during his days in the rugged Akkeshi forests.

 Ifukube became interested in the Gilyak people, or the Nivkh as they are referred to today, when he was working as a forester in Akkeshi.
 Ifukube had the occasion to meet a young anthropologist named Ken Hattori (1909 - 1991) in 1937 during one of his trips to Sapporo.
 Hattori, originally from Fukuoka in southern Japan and who had just been hired into Hokkaido Imperial University's Faculty of Science as a professor and researcher, had, like Ifukube, an especial interest in the peoples of northern Asia and, in particular, their languages.
 Professor Hattori had just made his first of at least two trips to the island of Sakhalin to carry out a survey of the Nivkh language and to make audio recordings of their folk music when he made Ifukube's acquaintance.

-Sakhalin, or Karafuto, as it was known in Japanese, is a long, slender island located directly to the north of Hokkaido.
+Sakhalin, or Karafuto, as it is known in Japanese, is a long, slender island located directly to the north of Hokkaido.
 Traditionally Sakhalin had been a territory in the Russian Far East.
 Following Russia's defeat in the Russo-Japanese War in 1905, Japan was able to annex the southern portion of Sakhalin while Russia retained control over the northern half.
-Karafuto remained in the Japanese Empire for forty years until the Soviets invaded and reclaimed all of Sakhalin for the USSR at the end of World War Two.
+Southern Karafuto remained in the Japanese Empire for forty years until the Soviets invaded and reclaimed all of Sakhalin for the USSR at the end of World War Two.

 The island was as it is today home to a variety of indigenous northern Asian people including the Ainu and several Tungusic peoples (peoples native to areas in and around Siberia) such as the Evenk, the Orok and the Nivkh.
-Ifukube was naturally fascinated by Hattori's excursion to Sakhalin and desired to stay in contact with the professor after their first encounter.
+Ifukube was naturally fascinated by Hattori's excursions to Sakhalin and desired to stay in contact with the professor after their first encounter.

-Ancient Minstrelsies of Gilyak Tribes débuted early the next year on January 26, 1947 with a vocal interpretation by the popular soprano Yoshiko Beltramelli (1903 - 1973).
+Ancient Minstrelsies of Gilyak Tribes debuted early the next year on January 26, 1947 with a vocal interpretation by the popular soprano Yoshiko Beltramelli (1903 - 1973).

-Interestingly, Setagaya happened to be the very neighborhood were Fumio Hayasaka was living.
+Coincidentally, Setagaya happened to be the very neighborhood were Fumio Hayasaka was living.
 Perhaps Ifukube chose this neighborhood to be close to his old friend but, according to the Ifukube family, he chose Setagaya for no other reason than it was pleasant area.

-Although Ifukube was excited by this new artistic...and financial...opportunity that seemed to randomly fall into his lap, he hated the title of this proposed film.
+Although Ifukube was excited by this new artistic - and financial - opportunity that seemed to fall randomly into his lap, he hated the title of this proposed film.
 "Working on film music was fine by me, but I was discouraged by the title," he once explained.
 "Then I heard that it was to be changed to Snow Trail.*** I could work on a film with that title without embarrassment." .